fyngyrz/aa_macro/feature-list.md

   * Global dump \(text, html, table dump options\)
   * Style dump \(text, html, table dump options\)

-* Also
+* Of Special Note
+  * Independent of both LORAN and the GPS constallation
+  * No ultraviolet radiation emissions whatsoever
+  * Fully functional at any depth or altitude
+  * Created exclusively using NY-style pizza
+  * Never requires lubrication before use
+  * Packed with Wholesome Goodness
+  * Will not attract mosquitos
+  * Diet neutral: 0 calories
   * Gluten-free
-  * Packed with Wholesome Goodness
-  * Indescribably delicious
-  * No ultraviolet radiation emissions whatsoever
-  * Zero calories
   * Unisex
   * Pet safe
+  * Hypoallergenic
   * Zero landfill impact
-  * Hypoallergenic
+  * Indescribably delicious
-  * Contains no PCBs
   * 100% pro-feline throughout\*
   * Will not fray or stain lingerie
-  * Does not require lubrication
-  * Fully functional at any depth or altitude
-  * Will not attract mosquitos
-  * Created exclusively using NY-style pizza
+  * Contains no GMOs, vaccines, or fluoridation
+  * Fully Organic Production Methods used throughout
+  * Transport on aircraft will not result in chemtrails

 \* Endorsed by Leo